© LUCY NICHOLSON/Reuters/Corbis

 Super Bowl-sized betting

-For fans of the Seattle Seahawks and the New England Patriots, Super Bowl XLIX is the culmination of their die-hard support.
-For the rest of the world, it's a chance to cash in on myriad wagers.
+For fans of the Seattle Seahawks and the New England Patriots, Super Bowl XLIX was the culmination of their die-hard support.
+For the rest of the world, it was a chance to cash in on myriad wagers.

 In the United States, legal sports books in Nevada account for part of that money.
-For the 2014 professional football championship game, the Nevada Gaming Control Board reported that a record $119.4 million was bet on the Super Bowl at Nevada casinos.
-Given this year's "Deflategate" mystery -- did the Patriots intentionally deflate their footballs during the conference championship game? -- the Super Bowl is getting more attention, including on the betting front.
+The Nevada Gaming Control Board reported that a record $119.4 million was bet on the 2014 Super Bowl at Nevada casinos.

 Legal sports betting in Nevada, however, is just a fraction of the domestic wagering picture.
 The Silver State's legal sports wagering represents less than 1 percent of all sports betting nationwide, according to the American Gaming Association.